Chicago film industry: Essanay Studios

 Essanay Studios in Chicago was the capital of Chicago film in the first decades of the 1900s.
 Charlie Chaplin started his career in 1915 at Essanay Studios.
 He was hired in 1915 and paid $1,250.00 per week.
 Chaplin improvised the scripts that were given to him by adding slapstick humor.
 Ben Turpin, fellow actor for Essanay, and Chaplin worked together on slapstick projects.
 Turpin was cross-eyed which made him a natural sidekick to the antics of Chaplin.
 Chaplin's only full feature production at Essanay was called His New Job.
 Another notable actress who found a beginning at Essanay Studio was Gloria Swanson.
 Swanson would later star in many television and film productions including the smash hit Sunset Boulevard.

 Despite booming success under Charlie Chaplin, Essanay Studios soon faced a downturn.
 Chaplin did not like Chicago due to unpredictable weather conditions.
 After only one month of work, Chaplin left Chicago to head west.
 Spoor and Anderson soon hired French comedian, Max Linder, to take the role of Chaplin.
 Linder's wry humor was not appreciated by the Chicago audiences.
 The company suffered economically due to the inability to produce a popular film.
-In 1918 George Kleine purchased the studio to form a merger between Vitagraph, Lubin, Selig, and Essanay known as V-L-S-E, Incorporated which would eventually absorbed by Warner Brothers.
+In 1918 George Kleine purchased the studio to form a merger between Vitagraph, Lubin, Selig, and Essanay known as V-L-S-E, Incorporated which would eventually be absorbed by Warner Brothers.
 The Essanay location would eventually be taken over by industrial film producer, Norman Wilding.
 Currently, the remnants of the studio are part of St. Augustine's College which built a Charlie Chaplin memorial theater on site.